Helping Your Church Live Stream 2.0

 - Access to a live streaming account (Facebook or YouTube)

 Live streaming in your house of worship is likely already on your mind.
 You’re probably wondering if it’s time to jump on the bandwagon.
-A guide by Livestream stated that 3,000 religious organizations used their solution alone in 2015 to broadcast services.
-Our company also has over 100 house of worship customers, and that number is quickly growing.
 There may be quite a few reasons your thoughts are leading you towards broadcasting your services.
 Do you need to create a platform for those that can’t attend your service to participate?
 Is there a group of students away at school who want to stay involved?
 Do you need to provide a stream for an overflow space?
 Or maybe you just want to show your congregation and the world that you are progressive and embrace the demand for technology integration in the world.
 For any of these reasons and more, there’s a solution.

 Other common reasons for live streaming in places of worship: